Definition of 'connected'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Is a modicum of extra convenience worth it for the huge security risks a more connected world brings?
 Times, Sunday Times (2017) Get connected Trains run in all directions.
 Times, Sunday Times (2016)Together with technologies such as connected devices and big data, it is offering new ways of conducting business.
 Times, Sunday Times (2016)Security experts said that cheaper products generally had the worst security, but all connected devices were potentially vulnerable.
 Times, Sunday Times (2016)STAYING connected outside world is also important - especially if you venture out in adverse weather conditions.
 The Sun (2016)The number of connected devices is expected to increase exponentially in the next few years, as the so-called internet of things continues to expand.
 Times, Sunday Times (2016)The technique uses two connected glass tubes.
 The Sun (2013)The area is well connected and leafy.
 Times, Sunday Times (2014)Our connected world is certainly having an impact on relationships.
 The Sun (2014)Or is he really the utopian dreamer of an utterly open and connected world?
 Times, Sunday Times (2010)The French do this for two connected reasons.
 Times, Sunday Times (2008)His Lordship considered that argument unsatisfactory for two connected reasons.
 Times, Sunday Times (2009)The solo life is simpler, but the connected life will get you through.
 Times, Sunday Times (2013)It is we who demand a connected world of appliances, computers and cars.
 Times, Sunday Times (2015)It is less urban, less crowded and less connected to the world beyond our shores.
 Times, Sunday Times (2013)A more open and connected world is a better world.
 The Sun (2015)When we say that people are " well connected" or have "good connections, "we are referring to their social networks.
 Sociology (1995)But I really could hardly get any connected conversation with any one.
 Wives and Daughters (1864)A host of British companies are trying to find niches where connected devices can produce genuinely useful data.
-Times, Sunday Times (2016)We also have employees who have trained as volunteers for Get Connected.
-Times, Sunday Times (2007)Talk it all through with Get Connected.
-The Sun (2012)It will include 10m to help smaller firms get connected and 4m to counter cyber threats.
+Times, Sunday Times (2016)It will include 10m to help smaller firms get connected and 4m to counter cyber threats.
 Times, Sunday Times (2014)Heathrow is larger, more profitable and better connected to the world 's leading cities.
 Times, Sunday Times (2009)Since we are a collection of highly " well connected" cells, finding the right mix for our cells is what optimum nutrition is all about.
 The Family Nutrition Workbook (1988)He added: 'We live in a vibrant and connected world where together as a people we are strong.
 Times, Sunday Times (2016)The connected social worlds of art and high fashion have always been alike, not least when it comes to their sense of self-importance.
 Times, Sunday Times (2013)

 Trends of 'connected'